Natalie Mitchell

 - I receive clinical supervision to support me as an art therapist and may share aspects of our work together so I am able to support you better.

-- If I believe you are at risk of harm, or someone else may be harmed, I must report this to the appropriate organisation.
-I will discuss this with you first whenever possible.
+- If I believe you are at risk of harm, or someone else may be harmed, I must report this to the appropriate person or organisation.
+I will talk this through with you first whenever possible.

 - If the law requires me to disclose certain information, I must do so.